aperturescience/SnailTime/README.md

   }
 }
 ```

-## Localisation and i18n

-The language you'd like to use is specified by supplying the **Accept-Language** header in your request as defined in [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4).

-List of languages that are accepted:

-- **nl, fr, de, en**

-Alternatively:

-- **nl-BE, fr-FR, de-DE, en-US, etc.**

-Any unrecognized language will default to English.

 ## Searching
 You can search for stations using the server (using a levenshtein lookup algorithm), useful for constraint devices (e.g. Spark, Electric Imp, Arduino, ...)